See Session Quality data

 - Once you reach the initial threshold of 1000 ecommerce transactions, Analytics then needs 30 days of data to model.

 The Session Quality report lets you see:

-- The distribution of users, and sessions with and without transactions, across 5 session-quality buckets (histogram)
+- The distribution of sessions with and without transactions, across 5 session-quality buckets (histogram)